-The WWLLN (approximately 60 stations worldwide during 2009-11; http://wwlln.net) provides real-time lightning locations globally by measuring the Time Of Group Arrival (TOGA) of Very Low Frequency (VLF) electromagnetic radiation (3-30 kHz) generated by lightning strokes [Dowden et al., 2002; Rodger et al., 2006; Virts et al., 2013].
+The WWLLN (approximately 60 stations worldwide during 2009-2011; http://wwlln.net) provides real-time lightning locations globally by measuring the time of group arrival of very low frequency (VLF) electromagnetic radiation (3-30 kHz) generated by lightning strokes [Dowden et al., 2002; Rodger et al., 2006; Virts et al., 2013].
 The location accuracy and efficiency of WWLLN have been determined by comparison to regional and ground-based, lightning detection systems [Lay et al., 2004; Rodger et al., 2005, 2006, 2009; Jacobson et al., 2006; Abarca et al., 2010] and LIS on the TRMM satellite [Rudlosky and Shea, 2013].
-Rodger et al. [2009] used a comparison between WWLLN and the New Zealand Lightning Detection Network (NZLDN) and Monte Carlo simulation techniques to estimate the global location accuracy of WWLLN.
-Abarca et al. [2010] conducted a performance assessment of WWLLN using the National Lightning Detection Network (NLDN) as ground-truth over the contiguous US.
-In these studies, the overall detection efficiency of cloud-to-ground strokes increased from about 4% in 2006-2007 to about 11% in 2008-2009 (>30% for strokes with peak currents > 35 kA), and location and timing errors were less than 10 km and 10 microseconds, respectively.
-In a comparison of WWLLN and LIS on the TRMM satellite, Rudlosky and Shea [2013] found that in the broad tropics (between 38° N and 38° S) of the Western Hemisphere the total WWLLN detection efficiency of LIS flashes steadily improved from 6% in 2009 to 9.2% in 2012 with a mean location difference of 11 km.
+Rodger et al. [2009] used a comparison between WWLLN and the New Zealand Lightning Detection Network and Monte Carlo simulation techniques to estimate the global location accuracy of WWLLN.
+Abarca et al. [2010] conducted a performance assessment of WWLLN using the National Lightning Detection Network (NLDN) as ground truth over the contiguous U.S. In these studies, the overall detection efficiency of cloud-to-ground strokes increased from about 4% in 2006-2007 to about 11% in 2008-2009 (>30% for strokes with peak currents > 35 kA), and location and timing errors were less than 10 km and 10 μs, respectively.
+In a comparison of WWLLN and LIS on the TRMM satellite, Rudlosky and Shea [2013] found that in the broad tropics (between 38°N and 38°S) of the Western Hemisphere the total WWLLN detection efficiency of LIS flashes steadily improved from 6% in 2009 to 9.2% in 2012 with a mean location difference of 11 km.
 They also found that WWLLN tended to detect the strongest LIS flashes that were more likely to be CG flashes.
-Thus WWLLN detects both CG and IC lightning, but since it is biased towards lightning that radiate strongly in the VLF, it detects CG strokes more efficiently than IC lightning.
+Thus, WWLLN detects both CG and intracloud (IC) lightning, but since it is biased toward lightning that radiates strongly in the VLF, it detects CG strokes more efficiently than IC lightning.

 Quantifying the detection efficiency of WWLLN is important for comparing lightning with radiometer data.
-Hutchins et al. [2012a] developed a technique to generate near real-time, global relative detection efficiency (DE) maps for WWLLN with a temporal resolution of 1-hr and spatial resolution of 1°×1°.
-The relative DE corrections account for changes in the ionosphere and the operational status of stations, and thus allows for adjustment of the measured lightning density as though WWLLN had uniform global detection efficiency.
-In other words, this technique compensates for the uneven global coverage of network sensors, as well as variation in VLF propagation.
-Importantly, although WWLLN is a ground-based network, there is not a significant land/ocean difference in its detection efficiency [Hutchins et al., 2012a,b].
-This is due to the enhanced VLF propagation over the ocean and the large number of WWLLN receivers across most of the continents.
+Hutchins et al. [2012a] developed a technique to generate near real-time, global relative detection efficiency (DE) maps for WWLLN with a temporal resolution of 1 h and spatial resolution of $1^{\circ} \times 1^{\circ}$.
+The relative DE corrections account for changes in the ionosphere and the operational status of stations and thus allows for adjustment of the measured lightning density as though WWLLN had uniform global detection efficiency.